EnricoPicci/scopone-ng-react/serverless-cd/readme.md

 ]
 ```

 Please check since this is not currently supported by the `serverless-finch` plugin used to deploy.
 A PR has been raised but not yet accepted.
+In the meantime we rely on the package `serverless-finch-patched-for-redirect`.